-This is a gooey, creamy, cheesy casserole layered with melt-in-your-mouth cheddar, lots of motzza, zesty Mexican taco beef and beans, tart sour cream, and Doritos Nacho Cheese chips crunch on top.
+This gooey, creamy, cheesy casserole is layered with melt-in-your-mouth cheddar, lotsa motsa, zesty Mexican taco beef and beans, tart sour cream, and crunchy Doritos Nacho Cheese chips.
+Delicious!

 - Fine mesh strainer